BNLNPPS/BNLNPPS.github.io/_software/east.md

 {% include softwarespecs.html %}

-eAST is a Geant4 simulation toolkit, integrating the latest Geant4 technologies and capabilities, for the EIC.
+eAST was conceived as a Geant4 simulation toolkit, integrating the latest Geant4 technologies and capabilities, for the EIC.
+It has largely taken form as the R&D program of NPPS's EIC Software Infrastructure project.

 ## References